 All of the cats and dogs on our adoption floor have been spayed/neutered, are up to date on all current vaccinations and come with a collar and leash for dogs, a collar and pet carrier for cats, a bag of Hills Science Diet food, a free follow-up veterinary exam with VCA Animal Hospitals and 10 percent off at AHS retail locations.
 See How It Works for more information.

-As the state’s largest, nonprofit full-service animal-welfare and protection agency, we accept animals regardless of age, breed or medical condition.
-That means we must face the difficult task of evaluating them for medical and temperament problems.
+As the state’s largest, nonprofit full-service animal-welfare and protection agency, we accept many animals that may have medical or temperament problems.
 Despite our extensive veterinary resources, many animals arrive at our shelter too sick, too severely injured or too horribly abused to be medically rehabilitated.
 Rather than cause these poor animals even more unnecessary suffering, we may have to make the difficult choice to humanely euthanize animals with severe behavioral problems and/or temperament problems that create a safety risk to people or other animals.

 The Arizona Humane Society currently takes in approximately 31,000 animals per year.
 The number of animals we take in daily varies from season to season.
 During the spring and summer months (the canine and feline breeding seasons), we can receive as many as 100-200 animals per day.
 During winter months, we average 25-50 animals per day.

 Puppies and kittens must be at least 8 weeks old and weigh two pounds before they can be spayed/neutered and put up for adoption.
 We ask that you keep the puppies/kittens until they are old enough and weigh enough to be put up for adoption.